AriesTriputranto/.github/README.md

-# Atom Default Metadata
+# repo Default Metadata

-:rotating_light: **WARNING** :rotating_light: This README should only show on the repository at https://github.com/atom/.github.
-If it is showing on some other repo, please open an issue to have it fixed.
+:rotating_light: **WARNING** :rotating_light: This README.md https://github.com/repo/.github.
+If it is showing on repo, please open an issu.

+for more info website https://www.wikipedia.com/repo